Vale S.A. (VALE): History, Ownership, Mission, How It Works & Makes Money

 1966 Inauguration of the Tubarão Port Significantly boosted export capacity, establishing Vale as a major player in the global iron ore market.

-1997 Privatization Transformed CVRD from a state-owned company into a private entity, leading to increased efficiency and global expansion focus.
-Sold for $3.3 billion USD.
+1997 Privatization Transformed CVRD from a state-owned entity into a private company, sold for $3.3 billion USD, leading to a focus on efficiency and global expansion.

 Vale S.A.
 (VALE) Ownership Structure